QEST WAS THE BRAINCHILD OF THE ROYAL WARRANT HOLDERS ASSOCIATIONS’ THEN SECRETARY, HUGH FAULKNER, SUPPORTED BY PRESIDENT, BARRY AUSTIN REED.

 Initially, funds to mark the joint celebration were donated entirely by Royal Warrant-holding companies, with one third destined for a charity of The Queen Mother’s own choice and two-thirds for the creation of QEST.
 Queen Elizabeth, however, chose to donate her one-third part to QEST, ensuring that the new charity began life with a capital sum close to £1 million.
 Initially, applications for scholarships were solicited from Warrant holding companies for their own talented craftsmen, but very soon applications were being received from craftsmen from all quarters and a wide selection of crafts; this trend continues to this day

-Of the 400 or so scholars and apprentices we have funded since 1990, approximately 93% are still practicing their craft professionally and many are acknowledged as leaders in their field.
+Of the 500 or so scholars and apprentices we have funded since 1990, over 90% are still practicing their craft professionally and many are acknowledged as leaders in their field.
 They are in demand from all corners of the globe as well as earning commissions across the United Kingdom.
 These ambassadors of craft include Rod Kelly (silver and goldsmith); Shem Mackey (luthier); Gary Drostle (mosaic artist); Andrian Melka (sculptor) and Charlotte de Syllas (jeweller).

 The vision of the founding Trustees and Royal Warrant holders has enabled QEST to continue to encourage and develop outstanding individuals who demonstrate extraordinary talent in British traditional and contemporary crafts to excel in their chosen trades and make a vital contribution to the British craft industry.